1bardesign/batteries/readme.md

 Endless, of course :)

-- `string` - As for tablex and mathx, would be good to have a more filled out string handling API.
+- `stringx` - As for `tablex` and `mathx`, would be good to have a more filled out string handling API.
 - `colour` - Bidirectional hsv conversion and friends would fit nicely here.
 - Geometry:
 	- `vec3` - Needs more fleshing out for serious use.
 	- `matrix` - A geometry focussed matrix module would made 3d work nicer.
+Possibly just `mat4`.
 	- `intersect` - More routines, more optimisation :)
 - Network:
 	- Various helpers for networked systems, game focus of course.
 	- `rpc` - Remote procedure call system on top of `enet` or `socket`.
 	- `delta` - Detect and sync changes to objects.
 - Broadphase:
 	- Spatial simplification systems for different needs.
-Probably AABB insertion of data.
+Probably AABB or point insertion of data.
 	- `bucket_grid` - Dumb 2d bucket broadphase.
 	- `quadtree`/`octree` - Everyone's favourite ;)
 - UI